ItaloHugoMDS/Threat_Hunting/README.md

 **713207d9d9875ec88d2f3a53377bf8c2d620147a4199eb183c13a7e957056432**

 At this point, it's very likely that the connection and the analysed file came from a source with malicious intention.
-To confirm this, the previously generated SHA256 hash of the malicious file will be used to confirm the level of threat imposed by it and, consequentially, ensure the malicious nature of the file as well as the rogue HTTP data stream.
+The previously generated SHA256 hash will be used to confirm the level of threat imposed by the file and, consequentially, ensure the malicious nature of it as well as the rogue HTTP data stream.

 The website used for this verification will be [VirusTotal][link9].
-A website which stores a database of information regarding security issues about websites, files, domains, etc.
+A website which stores a database of information regarding security issues on websites, files, domains, etc.

 ![Hash Checking Malicious File](./images/Hash_Checking_Malicious_File.png "Hash Checking Malicious File")

-1. The hash cypher from the malicious file;
+1. The hash cipher from the malicious file;
 2. The second element confirms the maliciousness of the binary file.
 Fifty out of sixty-eight vendors have flagged this hash as a malicious sort of program;
 3. This item confirms the file extension obfuscation tactic, since it confirms the archive to be a ".dll" file and not a